This post from Love Your Smile dentistry in Kelowna focuses on a problem that many people experience – bad breath.

 Remember, the very best defense to bad breath is a good dental care routine – brushing, flossing, and regular visits with the dentist.

-At Choose Your Smile in Kelowna, we provide skilled dental care with general and cosmetic dentistry.
+At Love Your Smile in Kelowna, we provide skilled dental care with general and cosmetic dentistry.
 Make an appointment with us today.

 Location (Tap to open in Google Maps):